What Are The Different offences and Penalties Recognized Under GST?

 1. Any goods or services a taxable person provides without an invoice or a fraudulent invoice.

-2. He violates the regulations of the GST by issuing any invoice or bill without the supply of goods or services.
+2. He violates the regulations of the Goods and Services Tax (GST) by issuing any invoice or bill without the supply of goods or services.

 3. He generates invoices with another legitimate taxable person’s identification number.